Skip to content

 ValueError

-Grid type entered is not right
+If grid type is not recognized.

 TypeError

-Invalid size of matrix F
+If invalid size of matrix F.

 TypeError